Getting Out of Your Own Way

 I get it and I hear it, but my response to all of those things is:

 The constraints that you think you have are often not actually constraints, they are limitations you have created for yourself.
-The guy in the office or the girl in the gym that are so fit and healthy are not any different than you.
+The guy in the office or the girl in the gym that are so fit and healthy is not any different than you.
 They often deal with the exact same constraints that you deal with, they simply found a way to work with them, not allow them to be obstacles in their journey.
 In truth, it is how you decide to perceive these obstacles that determine if they are actually obstacles or not.

 “I’m busy, but I’ll carve out time in my calendar for it.”